allengaller/a4c-boat-pms/README.md

-# Boat - Better Project, Better Life #
+# Boat - Painless Project Management #

 About
 ------